10 top tips for baby friendly holidays to Africa

 Be aware that there is a risk of malaria in Kenya everywhere except Nairobi.
 Therefore, malaria precautions are strongly advised, including covering up with clothing (especially after sunset), using insect repellents on exposed skin and sleeping under mosquito nets when necessary.
 Ask your doctor about suitable anti-malarial medication for you and your family.

-One of our favourite family-friendly safari lodges in Laikipia is El Karama Eco Lodge, which is a family-run cattle and wildlife range tucked away in the foothills of Mount Kenya with eco-friendly values (even the pool is eco-friendly).
+One of our favourite family-friendly safari lodges in Laikipia is El Karama Lodge, which is a family-run cattle and wildlife range tucked away in the foothills of Mount Kenya with eco-friendly values (even the pool is eco-friendly).
 The ranch also runs activities for families day and night, which are designed to educate children about nature.
 They have no minimum age requirement and have raised their own kids on the property so know first hand about life in the bush with babies and kids.

 In Tanzania, watch hippos float in the waters of Lake Manyara, descend into the UNESCO World Heritage site of the Ngorongoro Crater and follow the Great Migration across the Serengeti.